matthewchan1998/Blackjack_Game/README.md

 # Blackjack_Game
-A simple blackjack game using C.
+A simple game of blackjack.